FarmBot-Docs/farmbot-developers/v14/Documentation/celery-script/nodes.md

  *  An optional `body` argument which, if defined, will contain a list of other CeleryScript nodes.
 A body will only ever contain CeleryScript nodes and will never contain primitive values such as strings or numbers.
  * An optional `comment` (string) field to aid developer readability.

-Here is an example `install_farmware` node, which tells a device to download and install a 3rd party add-on:
+Here is an example `reboot` node, which tells a device to restart the specified app:

-__install_farmware Celery Script node example:__
+__reboot Celery Script node example:__

 ```json
 {